Beth Mooney

 Bethany Louise Mooney (born 14 January 1994) is an Australian professional cricketer who plays for the national cricket team as a batter in all three formats of the game.
-At the domestic level, she plays as a wicket-keeper-batter for Western Australia, Perth Scorchers in WBBL and for Gujarat Giant in WPL.
+At the domestic level, she plays as a wicket-keeper-batter for Western Australia, Perth Scorchers in WBBL and for Gujarat Giants in WPL.
 In March 2020, at the conclusion of the ICC Women's T20 World Cup 2020, she became the world's number one batter in Women's Twenty20 International (WT20I) cricket.

 Early life and career

 Mooney was born in Shepparton, Victoria.
 She has a brother, Tom, and a sister, Gabrielle.
 As a child, she played many sports, ranging from soccer to tennis and Australian rules football.
 Shortly before her eighth birthday, she was invited to fill-in for her brother's cricket team; that invitation turned into her making regular appearances for Kialla Lakes Cricket Club.

 When Mooney was 10 years old, she and her family moved to Hervey Bay, Queensland, where she attended Star of the Sea Catholic Primary School and Xavier Catholic College.
 Early in the mornings before school in Hervey Bay, she and her father would go riding their bikes along the Esplanade, and sea kayaking with their dog.

 Mooney did not start playing cricket in Queensland until a year after her move.
 At that year's Hervey Bay Zone trials, she was identified as the best catcher in her team, and was advised by the team's coach to try wicket-keeping.
-She was then selected as a wicket-keeper for the Queensland Primary School girls team, and later progressed through higher level junior Queensland girls teams.
-Meanwhile, she played for Hervey Bay's boys' Cavaliers team until she was 18 years old, as there were no girls cricket teams in rural areas.
+She was then selected as a wicket-keeper for the Queensland Primary School girls' team, and later progressed through higher level junior Queensland girls' teams.
+Meanwhile, she played for Hervey Bay's boys' Cavaliers team until she was 18 years old, as there were no girls' cricket teams in rural areas.

 By the time she was about 13, Mooney was already being tipped to play cricket for Australia.
 She also made really good friends in cricket, and that kept her in the game, as did her enjoyment of travelling to Brisbane and national competitions, and missing school for a few days to play.
-Additionally, she felt that interstate girls cricket was a step up from the men's cricket she was playing in Hervey Bay.
+Additionally, she felt that interstate girls' cricket was a step up from the men's cricket she was playing in Hervey Bay.

 Upon leaving school, Mooney started a teaching degree.
 However, she quit her studies in 2014 to focus on cricket, after realising that she would have only one chance to make it in the game.